 Sadly both of the machines are loud.
 This seems to be running in the Silhouette family.

 The Silhouette Portrait 2 is basic.
 It has a few buttons, and that’s it.
 On the other hand, Cameo has a touchscreen which helps you use the cutter without any computer connection what so ever.

 They both have the options to connect via Bluetooth.
 Some users have reported that they never got it running.

 The last item on the comparison table is price.
-As you can see the Portrait is at least $100 cheaper than the Cameo.
-For some this $100 makes the difference for some the extra hundred is well worth for the benefits.
+As you can see the Portrait is a bit cheaper than the Cameo.
+For some this makes the difference for some the extra hundred is well worth for the benefits.

 There’s a steep learning curve, and they are not the most user-friendly machines out there.
 Plus they are loud.
 Forget about working during the night if you don’t have sound insulation.